 Sometimes a second rash occurs several days after the slapped cheek rash appears.
-It may be present on the arms, legs, chest, back or butt.
+It may be present on your arms, legs, chest, back or butt.
 The rash might cause itching and discomfort.
-It usually disappears after seven to 10 days, but sometimes it persists for several weeks.
+It usually disappears after seven to 10 days, but sometimes it lasts for several weeks.

 The parvovirus B19 incubation period (the time between when you’re exposed to the virus to when you have symptoms) is between three days and three weeks.
 If you have symptoms, you’ll only have them for a short time, about five to seven days.

-You or your child are no longer infectious after the rash from fifth disease appears.
+You are no longer infectious after the rash from fifth disease appears.

 No, your diet does not affect a parvovirus B19 infection.

 Your healthcare provider will perform a physical examination, ask about any symptoms you’re experiencing and what medications you’re taking.
-In most cases, no testing is done as the infection is most often asymptomatic (there are no symptoms) or very benign (mild).
+In most cases, no testing is done as there aren't usually symptoms.

 If your healthcare provider suspects you may have parvovirus B19 and you are at high risk for complications, they might test your blood or bone marrow (this is rare) or, if you’re pregnant, amniotic fluid or blood from the fetal cord.
 If they suspect you had it in the past, they may check for antibodies in your blood.

-If you’re pregnant, your healthcare provider may recommend more ultrasounds to keep an eye on your fetus.
+If you’re pregnant, your healthcare provider may recommend more ultrasounds to keep an eye on the fetus.